ReactiveCocoa/ReactiveSwift/README.md

 #### Swift Package Manager

-If you are using Swift Package Manager, simply add ReactiveSwift as a dependency of your package in `Package.swift`:
+If you use Swift Package Manager, simply add ReactiveSwift as a dependency of your package in `Package.swift`:

 ```